Nutrition

 Instead of cooking with oils, consider these easy alternatives:

-• Roasting and Steaming - can be done without oil, for flavor add herbs and spices!
-Silicone baking mats are great for roasting as they remove the need for oil and allow for an easy clean-up.
+• Roasting and Steaming: can be done without oil.
+For flavor, add herbs and spices!
+Silicone baking mats are great for roasting because they eliminate the need for oil and make cleanup easy.

-• Sauces - puree beans with vegetables and add water or almond milk to liquefy them.
+• Sauces: puree beans with vegetables, then add water or almond milk to liquefy them.

 References